 High dividend stocks.
 Stocks that pay high dividends generate cash flow even if the price of the stock doesn’t rise.
 That’s a good place to be during a falling market.
 Not only will you earn income on your stocks, but that revenue stream tends to keep those stocks from falling as much as the general market.

 Value stocks.
 Earnings and fundamentals don’t matter so much during bull markets.
 But during bear markets they’re everything.
 The idea is to find solid companies whose stock prices are low relative to their competitors.
 That’s not an easy thing to do, but there are more of them as prices fall.
-Make sure you are not spending a lot in fees.
-In my Trade King review for beginners I point out that you can get really low trading fees through an online brokerage.
+Make sure you are not spending a lot on investment fees.
+In our investing guide for beginners, we point out that you can get really low trading fees through an online brokerage.

 Fad stocks will fall out of favor- fast.
 During bull markets, investors often jump on fad stocks – for example, companies that have exciting new product offerings, but not necessarily the earnings to support them.
 Investors might dump those stocks in a big way when the general market head south.